Semax: ACTH(4-10) Analogue — Neuroprotection & Cognitive Function

 What is Semax?

-Semax is a synthetic heptapeptide of sequence Met-Glu-His-Phe-Pro-Gly-Pro (MEHFPGP), derived from the ACTH(4-7) fragment with the Pro-Gly-Pro tripeptide added for enzymatic stability.
-Developed at the Institute of Molecular Genetics of the Russian Academy of Sciences by Myasoedov and colleagues, it is described in the literature as a nootropic and neuroprotective peptide, approved for clinical use in Russia.
+Semax is a synthetic heptapeptide (Met-Glu-His-Phe-Pro-Gly-Pro) derived from the ACTH(4-7) fragment with an added Pro-Gly-Pro tripeptide for stability.
+Developed at the Institute of Molecular Genetics (Russian Academy of Sciences), it is described in the literature as a nootropic and neuroprotective peptide.

 How does Semax act on the brain?